This post will cover what there is to do while visiting Vatican City.

 As a bonus, there will likely be fewer crowds than during the mid-morning and early afternoon.

-As a higher-end option, you could also have an exclusive, small-group dinner in Vatican City before your tour of the Vatican Museums.
+As a higher-end option, you could also have an exclusive, small-group dinner in Vatican City before your tour of the Vatican Museums and Vatican Gardens.

 (4) Add a Family-Friendly Twist

 If you’re nervous about visiting the Vatican Museums and Sistine Chapel with little ones in tow, try one of the several tours that are made specifically for young visitors with Rome 4 Kids.